libavg/libavg/sphinxdoc/ui.rst

 .. automodule:: libavg.ui
     :no-members:

+    .. autoclass:: DragRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, moveHandler=None, upHandler=None, stopHandler=None, initialEvent=None, friction=-1])

+        A :py:class:`DragRecognizer` attaches itself to a node's cursor events and delivers higher-level callbacks that can be used to implement dragging or drag-like functionality.

+        :py:class:`DragRecognizer` supports inertia after the node is released.

+        :param avg.Node node: The node to attach to.

+        :param eventSource:

+            One of the standard event sources (:py:const:`TRACK`, :py:const:`TOUCH` etc.).

+        :param initialEvent:

+            A cursordown event to pass to the recognizer immediately.

+        :param float friction:

+            If set, this parameter enables inertia processing.
+It describes how quickly the drag comes to a stop after the cursor is released.

+        The callbacks are:

+            .. py:method:: startHandler(event):

+                Called when a drag begins.

+                :param event: The corresponding cursor down event.

+            .. py:method:: moveHandler(event, offset):

+                Called when the drag should cause a position change.
+This usually happens in response to a :py:const:`CURSORMOTION` event, but may also happen because of inertia.

+                :param event:

+                    The corresponding cursor motion event.
+If there was no event, this parameter is :py:const:`None`.

+                :param avg.Point2D offset:

+                    The current offset from the start of the drag in global coordinates.

+            .. py:method:: upHandler(event, offset):

+                Called when the cursor is released.
+If inertia is enabled, there may be move events after the up event.

+                :param event:

+                    The corresponding :py:const:`CURSORUP` event.

+                :param avg.Point2D offset:

+                    The current offset from the start of the drag in global coordinates.

+            .. py:method:: stopHandler():

+                Called when movement stops.
+This is either directly after the up event or when inertia has run its course.

+        .. py:method:: abortInertia():

+            Causes inertia processing to end immediately.

     .. autoclass:: Keyboard(bgHref, ovlHref, keyDefs, shiftKeyCode, [altGrKeyCode, stickyShift])

         Implements an onscreen keyboard that turns mouse clicks or touches into key